enonic/lib-geoip/README.md

 Next, a JSON object with the location data for a given IP can be retrieved with the following function:
 `geoip.getLocationData(ip)`

-Parameter `ip` The IP address that location data will be retrieved for.
+The `ip` parameter is the IP address that location data will be retrieved for.
 The remoteAddress of the request will be used if this parameter is null.

-An example of the returned JSON is provided at the bottom of this page.
-Any value can be retrieved directly from this object, but helper functions exist for some commonly used values.
+An example of the location data object is at the bottom of this page.
+Helper functions exist to more easily retrieve some of the commonly used values.
+See the examples below.

 ### Examples